-What is a trademark? • How to obtain trademark protection • Are you allowed to use another person's registered trademark on TikTok without their permission? • What to do if your trademark has been infringed on TikTok • What happens after a trademark infringement claim has been submitted to TikTok? • What to do if your content has been incorrectly removed for trademark infringement • Does TikTok give strikes for repeated trademark infringements? • How to avoid having your content removed for trademark infringement • What is counterfeiting? • What types of goods are counterfeited? • Why is counterfeiting harmful? • Is counterfeiting illegal? • How to avoid counterfeiting on TikTok
+What is copyright? • How to obtain copyright protection • Can you post another person's copyrighted content on TikTok without their permission? • What to do if your copyright has been infringed on TikTok • What happens after a copyright infringement claim has been submitted to TikTok? • What to do if your content has been incorrectly removed for copyright infringement • Does TikTok give strikes for repeated copyright infringements? • How to avoid having your content removed for copyright infringement

-Are you allowed to use another person's registered trademark on TikTok without their permission?
+Can you post another person's copyrighted content on TikTok without their permission?

 Our Terms of Service and Community Guidelines do not allow posting, sharing, or sending any content that violates or infringes upon another party’s copyrights, trademarks or other intellectual property (IP) rights.
-This includes the unauthorized use of another person's registered trademark in connection with goods or services in a way that is likely to cause confusion, deception or mistake about the source, origin, sponsorship or affiliation of the associated goods and/or services.
+This includes the use of another person's copyrighted content without proper authorization or legally valid reasons.

-What to do if your trademark has been infringed on TikTok
+What to do if your copyright has been infringed on TikTok

-If you believe that another user has infringed your trademark, you may directly contact the user to resolve the matter.
-Alternatively, you may submit a Trademark Infringement Report to request the removal of the alleged infringing content from TikTok.
+If you believe that another user has infringed your copyright on TikTok, you may directly contact the user to resolve the matter.
+Alternatively, you may submit a Copyright Infringement Report to request the removal of the alleged infringing content from TikTok.

 1. In the TikTok app, tap the Share button on the side of the video you'd like to report.

 2. Tap Report.